A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Introduction

-Yet, the light-tailed noise may be a crucial weakness in applications.
-Heavy-tailed phenomena have been widely demonstrated in financial markets \citep{koed,francq,yang2017}.
-Unfortunately, heavy-tailed noise would mislead the conventional time series analysis procedures, leading to a convergence rate slower than \(\sqrt{n}\) and non-pivotal asymptotic distributions; see \citet{zhang2015a} and \citet{zhangx2022}.
+However, heavy-tailed phenomena have been demonstrated widely in financial markets \citep{koed,francq,yang2017}.
+Moreover, GARCH-type noise always exhibits heavy-tailed behavior with a tail index less than 4, even when $\eta_{t}$ follows a Gaussian distribution \citep{basrak2002, zhang2015a,she2023}.
+The presence of heavy-tailed GARCH noises would mislead practitioners because conventional time series analysis procedures will result in the estimated parameters having a slower convergence rate than $\sqrt{n}$ with non-pivotal asymptotic distributions, see \citet{zhang2015a} and \citet{zhangx2022}.

-When the volatility $\sigma_{t}$ is completely unspecified, it significantly complicates inference for model (\ref{eq_1_1}) with heavy-tailed noise.
-To date, the self-weighted least absolute deviation estimator (LADE) proposed by \citet{zhu2015} remains the only feasible estimator in the literature that achieves asymptotic normality without imposing moment assumptions on $\eta_t$ and $\varepsilon_t$.
+When the volatility $\sigma_{t}$ is completely unspecified, the self-weighted least absolute deviation estimator (LADE) proposed by \citet{zhu2015} is the only feasible estimator in the literature that achieves asymptotic normality without imposing moment assumptions on $\eta_t$ and $\varepsilon_t$.
 In line with typical LAD-type estimation methods, \citet{zhu2015} assume that the conditional median of $\varepsilon_{t}$ is zero, i.e.,

-However, it is often observed that the zero-median assumption does not hold in financial and economic data due to factors like the leverage effect.
-This has been evidenced in asset pricing \citep{harvey2000,patton2004} and exchange rates \citep{francq2012,ma2022}.
+However, it is often observed that the zero-median assumption does not hold in financial and economic data because of factors such as the leverage effect. {Evidence} for this is given in asset pricing \citep{harvey2000,patton2004} and exchange rates \citep{francq2012,ma2022}.
 With a nonzero-median of $\eta_t$, we have

-If $\tau_0$ in (\ref{nonzero-median}) is known, {paralleling} \citet{zhu2015}, a {standard} statistical inference procedure based on the $\tau_0$-th quantile estimator can be developed.
+If $\tau_0$ in (\ref{nonzero-median}) is known, { paralleling} \citet{zhu2015}, a {standard} statistical inference procedure based on the $\tau_0$-th quantile estimator can be developed.
 However, $\tau_0$ is typically unknown in practice.
-This creates a challenging open problem in this area.
 One potential solution is to transform the innovation by setting $\eta^{*}_{t}=\eta_{t}-\mbox{median}(\eta_{t})$ to satisfy the zero-median assumption.
 Unfortunately, this would disrupt the AR-GARCH structure \citep{ma2022}.
 For more on the effects of transformation on skewed data, see \citet{fan2014}.
-Another possible way is to parameterize the volatility $\sigma_{t}$; see, e.g., \citet{ling2007a,zhu2011,ling2007b,jiang2020,zhuq2018,zhu2021}.
-These fully parametric frameworks carry the risk of model misspecification.
-Therefore, the main difficulty arises from the unspecified volatility $\sigma_{t}$ and the unknown $\tau_0$.
+Another possible solution is to parameterize the volatility $\sigma_{t}$; see, e.g., \citet{ling2007a,zhu2011,ling2007b,jiang2020,zhuq2018,zhu2021}.
+Such fully parametric frameworks carry the risk of model misspecification.
+Thus, it remains a challenging open problem to carry out inference for model (\ref{eq_1_1}) with unspecified volatility $\sigma_{t}$ and the unknown $\tau_0$.